juliebro/orca-sightings-api/docs/reference/sightings/sightings-delete.md

 ## Parameters

-Required: The `id` of the user you want to delete.
+Required: the `id` of the user you want to delete.
 Specify this in the endpoint.

 For a full description of all `/sightings` properties, see [`/sightings` resource](./sightings-resource.md#parameters).